the-turing-way/the-turing-way/book/website/afterword/data-usage-statement.md

 - Note that, in the latest Google Analytics version, IP addresses are now anonymized per default.

 By implementing these measures, we hope to somewhat mitigate the adverse effects of Google Analytics while we transition to a better tool.
+If you would like to get involved in this discussion, please head over to the GitHub issue linked to this document.

+For other related questions, please reach out to _The TuringWay_ team by emailing [turingway@turing.ac.uk](mailto:turingway@turing.ac.uk).